felixendres/rgbdslam_v2/README.md

   Additional compiling information can be changed in external/siftgpu/linux/makefile.

+  If you get an error that the siftgpu library is not found, execute "make" manually in the directory external/siftgpu/ and rerun catkin_make.

   GICP Generalized ICP can be (de)activated for refining the registration.
 For more information see http://stanford.edu/~avsegal/generalized_icp.html